WongTim/OpenAI-Full-Stack/README.md

 - View visualizations, such as a histogram of "Age" and bar plots of "Survived" by "Sex."
 - View and reuse past questions and answers.
 - Provide feedback on the answers.

+## Some questions to ask the OpenAI model

+### Survival Analysis
+1. What is the survival rate overall?
+2.How does survival rate vary by embarkation point (C, Q, S)?

+### Demographic Insights
+1. What is the age distribution of passengers?
+2. What percentage of passengers were male versus female?
+3.How many children (under 18) were onboard?

+### Visualization and Trends
+1.Can you show a histogram of age distribution for survivors versus non-survivors?
+2.What is the trend in survival rate based on fare paid?